51197

 125 Hartwell Ave – preliminary subdivision of 4.02 acres

-131 Hartwell Ave – definitive subdivision of 5.01 acres
+131 Hartwell Ave – 290 rental units with 444 parking spaces on 5.01 acres

-475 Bedford St – definitive subdivision of 9.01 acres
+475 Bedford St – 150 condo units on 9.01 acres

 MBTA Communities Act &